lukatarman/steam-game-stats/backend/README.md

 A few words about the course instructor.
 The instructor is [Stanislav Jakuschevskij](https://www.linkedin.com/in/stanislav-jakuschevskij/).
 He is a Senior Software Engineer at IBM with a specialization in Blockchain.
 You can find out more about him on LinkedIn.
 In case a potential employer for Luka would like to ask questions about the course and Lukas programming education he or she can contact Stanislav via LinkedIn.

 At the time of this writing the application is in a running state and can be demonstrated.
-If you want to test the application read [Running the Application](#running-the-application) below.
+If you want to test the application read the main [README.md](../README.md) below.
 The development continues and new features are constantly introduced.

 ## Course Content